Is It Safe to Eat Expired Sour Cream?

 To maximize the shelf life of sour cream and ensure its safety:

-• Store in the original container with a tight-fitting lid.
+- Store it in the original container with a tight-fitting lid to minimize air exposure.

 In conclusion, it is generally safe to eat expired sour cream as long as it shows no signs of spoilage.
 Proper storage and handling can help extend the shelf life of sour cream and reduce the risk of contamination.
 When in doubt, trust your senses and err on the side of caution.
 By following these guidelines, you can enjoy sour cream safely and deliciously in your favorite recipes.